freebsd/freebsd-quarterly/2018q3/00_REPORT.md

  * Migration from a model of translating `ioctl` commands and data structures at the kernel boundary to translating where the commands are processed.
-This is a correctness improvement (`ioctl` commands have not meaning outside the specific file descriptor in question) and improves code reusability (my out-of-tree work will soon include a 64-bit compatibility layer.)
+This is a correctness improvement (`ioctl` commands do not have meaning outside the specific file descriptor in question) and improves code reusability (my out-of-tree work will soon include a 64-bit compatibility layer.)